google/oss-fuzz/docs/getting-started/new_project_guide.md

 ### Temporarily disabling code instrumentation during builds

 In some cases, it's not necessary to instrument every 3rd party library or tool that supports the build target.
-Use the following code snippet to specify build commands that should not result in instrumented code:
+Use the following snippet to build tools or libraries without instrumentation:

 ```